 Section 120.
-The Polity Committee shall be composed of 13 persons, appointed by the General Conference.
+The Polity Committee shall be composed of 15 persons, appointed by the General Board: five from the Executive Council; one layman and one minister from each of the five administrative zones of the church.

 Section 121.
 The Polity Committee shall be a standing committee of the General Conference and shall hold office through the quadrennium and the following General Conference.